MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-favorite.md

    ![hover over app](./media/end-user-favorite/power-bi-hover-app.png)

 ## Working with *favorites*
 1. To access your favorites, select the flyout arrow to the right of **Favorites**.
 From here you can select a favorite to open it.
-Only five favorites are listed (alphabetically).
+Up to five favorites are listed (alphabetically).
 If you have more than five, select **See all** to open the favorites content list (see #2, below).

    ![Favorites flyout](./media/end-user-favorite/power-bi-favorite-flyout.png)
 2. To see **all** the content that you have added as favorites, in the navigation pane, select **Favorites** or the Favorites ![star icon](./media/end-user-favorite/power-bi-favorites-icon.png)  icon.